Fudenberg-Research-Group/group-website/content/authors/Pokorny/_index.md

 - Researchers
 ---

-Bozhie is a Graduate Student working with Fudenberg's research group while she pursues an M.S. in Computer Science at USC.
+Bozhie is a Graduate Student pursuing an M.S. in Computer Science at USC.
 She received a B.S. in Bioengineering from UC Berkeley in 2019, and worked as an undergraduate researcher under Dr. Chris Anderson.
 For the following two years, she worked for a start up in the Synthetic Biology space, where her work focused on improving aspects of the molecular biology workflow as well as building computational tools.
 She is interested in applications of computational tools and predictive modeling in biological research.